Piloting Double Variable Rate Sanders on the GB Mainline

 - Capture in-service data to unlock potential benefits achievable via improved and reliable braking performance such as the removal of autumn timetable and longer-term capacity gains

-West Midland Trains will fit several class 323 trains with double variable rate sanders.
+West Midlands Trains has fitted two class 323 trains with double variable rate sanders.
 These trains were chosen as they work an intensive stopper, metro-style service over the Cross-City line (Birmingham).
 The leafy nature of this line means services suffer from a performance dip during the autumn period due to low adhesion, making it a perfect candidate to pilot and demonstrate the benefits of this innovative technology.

-These retro-fitted enhanced sander trains are being introduced to service in late 2018 with the braking performance monitored and compared against unmodified units.
+These retro-fitted enhanced sander trains were introduced to service in late 2019 with the braking performance monitored and compared against unmodified units.
 If you would like further information on this pilot, please get in touch.

 Find out what the testing programme entailed and how we went about simulating low adhesion conditions on Network Rail’s RIDC Melton test track.